 The trust law in Jersey allows for a range of structures that can be can be adapted to suit specific philanthropic objectives, offering a degree of flexibility – the ‘Charitable Trust’ being a particularly attractive option.
 Meanwhile, Jerseys ‘Non-charitable Trusts’ can also be used to focus on areas that may not be strictly defined as ‘charitable’ but may nevertheless be altruistic in nature – for humanitarian, ecological or research causes, for instance.

 In addition, since their launch in 2009, Jersey Foundations have become an increasingly popular alternative to the trust structure for those interested in philanthropy.
-Their flexibility means that a Foundation can be created for purposes which are charitable, non-charitable, or a mixture of both.
-Over 200 Foundations have now been established in Jersey since their launch, with around one third being used for philanthropic purposes.
+Their flexibility means that a foundation can be created for purposes which are charitable, non-charitable, or a mixture of both.
+More than 200 foundations have now been established in Jersey since their launch, with around one third being used for philanthropic purposes.
 The attraction of Jersey Foundations include their infinite duration capacity, clear unambiguous registration with the Jersey Financial Services Commission, the flexible composition of a foundation’s ‘council of members’ and the safeguard of the ‘guardian’ ensuring the council of members pursue the charitable objects of the foundation.